urql-graphql/urql/docs/comparison.md

 Graphcache.
 Graphcache is also slightly different from Apollo's cache and more opinionated as it doesn't allow arbitrary cache updates to be made.

-`urql` is also the only library that adds [Offline Support](./graphcache/offline.md) and [Commutativity Guarantees](./graphcache/under-the-hood.md) to its cache's feature set.
-So if you lean on having these features your options are limited.
+`urql` is also the only library that provides [Offline Support](./graphcache/offline.md) and [Commutativity Guarantees](./graphcache/under-the-hood.md) out of the box as part of Graphcache's feature set.
+There are a number of options for Apollo and Relay including writing your own logic for offline caching, which can be particularly successful in Relay, but for `@urql/exchange-graphcache` we chose to include it as a feature since it also strengthened other guarantees that the cache makes.

 ## About Bundle Size